 A Boost In Social Media Consumption

-In addition to virtual conversations between families and friends, the coronavirus pandemic is also making users go to social media to find real-time news updates.
-There are concerns about these sites being a reliable source of information, but that hasn’t stopped people from accessing their Facebook and Twitter feeds in search of news because of their accessibility and ease of use.
+In addition to virtual conversations between families and friends, the pandemic has users relying on social media for real-time news updates.
+Thus, there are concerns about these sites being a reliable source of information.
+However, that hasn’t stopped people from accessing their Facebook and Twitter feeds for news because of their easy access.
+This high availability of information is a double-edged sword.
+It can either give people the tools to make better decisions, or add to anxiety in this situation.

 Impact of Coronavirus On Social Sites And Channels

-Since the lockdown has pushed people to tap into their digital resources and grow habitual of living online, there is a high chance digital activity will remain high even after the curfews, quarantines, and isolation are over.
+The lockdown has pushed people to tap into their digital resources and grow habitual of living online.
+However, there is a high chance that digital activity will remain high even after the curfews and isolation are over.
+An online boom is expected – 62% Italians expect more use of digital media in the educational sector.
+Similarly, 57% of them would like to use digital services in their businesses.

 Did we get it right?
-In January we posted our What to expect in 2020 Digital marketing No, I think most business started 2020 with great success and are now trying to work out the best path to re-align expectations and objectives to cope and excel through the Coronavirus (COVID-19) situation.
+In January we posted our What to expect in 2020 Digital marketing.
+We believe that most business started 2020 with great success.
+Now, companies across industries are trying to work out the best path to re-align objectives to cope and excel through this situation together.

 To be continued…